LiMe-NanoBioeng/pressure_control/README.md

 ## Hardware description
 ### Overview (Fig.1: Keisuke Kondo)
 Our microfluidic controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
-Switching between different solutions uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
+The pressurized gas is distributed to a designated sample tube via open/close solenoid valves and pushes out the solution to the peek tube inserted down to the tube bottom.
-The selector valve connects a tube out of ten sample tubes to a single outlet tube.
+A selector valve (IDEX Health & Science, MXX778-605) connects the tubing out of ten sample tubes to the single outlet tube.
-The controller monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
+The controller monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube of the selector valve and the microfluidic system.
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.

 ### Software and device control via Arduino micro (Fig: Junichi Murai)